 And many many more.

 You can combine as many rules as you need in order to monitor your Test Logs on a granular level.
-For example, you can create a filter that looks like this:
+For example, you can create a filter that works like this:

 Show me all MOTs that took longer than 60 minutes to complete, resulted in a pass, was a normal type of test and is a class 4 vehicle.